arpankapoor/sctp_sndbuf_adv/README.md

 Can only be sent to one idle destination in 1HB interval, so not a broadcast to all the peer addresses.

+Also if the receiver address is actively sending back SACK(s) then heartbeats are not sent to it.

 Proposed Solution
 -----------------